Squats are a fundamental human movement as well as a resting position.

 To build great strength, mobility and muscle you need to squat.
 For strength and muscle mass, squat with resistance; for mobility, squat deeply for time.

-In addition you can safely squat very deeply with single leg squats.
 Deeper squats load the quadriceps and buttocks in their most stretched position, which results in greater muscle activation and loading.1 Deeper squats also take the knees through a full range of motion, which is important for maintaining healthy knee cartilage.2

 Deep high bar back squats train the hips and thighs with less external loading than low bar back squats.
 A more upright posture and deeper squat translates to less external loading which puts less stress on the lumbar disks and knees while maintaining a high work load on the hips and quadriceps.2